rajesh-ranjan-git/MongoDBInDepth/README.md

 => $filter -> The $filter stage filters elements of an array based on specified conditions.
 -> db.collection-name.aggregate([ {$project : {<field> : {$filter : {input : "$<array>", as : "<variable>", cond : <expression>}}}}]);

+# Interview Questions

+1. What is MongoDB?

+    > MongoDB is NoSQL Database which is designed to handle structured, semi-structured as well as non-structured data.
+It handles data in the BSON format, documents and collections.

+2. What is the difference between NoSQL and RDBMS?

+    > In RDBMS, records are stored in rows and columns in a table where as in NoSQL, every record is stored in documents similar to a row in RDBMS which looks like a Javascript object (In BSON format) and a all the documents are stored in a collection similar to tables in RDBMS.
+    > RDBMS is designed to handle structured data with predefined and fixed schemas.
+NoSQL database is designed to handled structured, semi-structured and non-structured data with no fixed schema.
+    > RDBMS uses relational model where data is stored in tables with rows and columns.
+NoSQL databases uses a variety of flexible data models, such as document oriented, column oriented, graph oriented etc. MongoDB is document which the most used NoSQL Database.

+3. When to use RDBMS and when to use NoSQL DB in your applications?

+    > RDBMS is better for application which required high data integrity and complex transactions (ACID) such as finance, banking, e-commerce applications.
+As it is not possible to feed invalid data in RDBMS databases due to datatype constraints.
+NoSQL databases are best for handling large volume of data with high read-write operations such as IOT, gaming applications, social media applications.

+4. What are documents and collections in NoSQl?

+    > A Document is a semi-structured data structure (XML, JSON format) that stores information in a NoSQL database.
+It is similar to a row in a table in an RDBMS.
+    > A Collection is a group of documents that are stored together in a NoSQL Database.
+It is similar to a table in an RDBMS.

+5. What are CRUD operations in MongoDB?

+    > CRUD is Create Read Update Delete

+6. How to establish connection with MongoDB from Node.js?

+    > MongoDB can be connected from Node by calling the connect() method of MongoClient class.

+    1. Install MongoDB
+        ## mongodb: npm install mongodb
+    2. Import mongodb
+    3. Create a new MongoClient using connection URI
+    4. Connect to MongoDB Server
+    5.  return the database object
+    6. Throw error if connection fails const { MongoClient } = require("mongodb);
+        const uri = "mongodb://127.0.0.1:27017/myDB";
+        const client = new MongoClient(uri);
+        async function connectToMongoDB() {
+        try {
+        await client.connect();
+        console.log("Connected to MongoDB");
+        return client.db();
+        } catch (error) {
+        throw error;
+        }}
+    7. Export the connect function
+        ## module.exports = connectToMongoDB;

+7. What are query operators in MongoDB?

+    > Query operators are special keywords or symbols used to perform operations like comparison, logical operations in queries.
+    > e.g. $lt, $gt, $lte, $gte etc.

+8. What is projection in MongoDB and how to implement it?

+    > Projection is a way of specifying which fields should be returned in the query results.
+    > Projection can be implemented by using project method.
+    > e.g const data = collection.find({}).project({name: 1});
+    > This will always include \_id field as wel
+    > If need to exclude \_id, const data = collection.find({}).project({name: 1, \_id: 0});

+9. What are indexes in MongoDB?
+How indexing make data retrieval faster?

+    > Indexes are data structures that improve the speed of data retrieval operations on collections.
+    > Before creating index, data is directly received, after creating index, data is retrieved via indexes (index tree is created).

+10. What is mongoose?
+What are the advantages of using it?

+    > Mongoose is an Object Data Modelling (ODM) library for MongoDB and NodeJS that helps to connect to mongodb and perform operations seamlessly.
+It provides schema-based solution to model application data.
+    > Features : Data Validation, Middleware support, define relationships between collections.

+11. What is the role of schema in mongoose?
+How to define it?
+    > Define Mongoose schema
+         const mongoose = require("mongoose");
+         const userSchema = new mongoose.schema({
+         name: {
+         type: String,
+         required: true,
+         minlength: 3,
+         },
+         email: {
+         type: String,
+         required: true,
+         },
+         age: Number,
+         })
+    > Create Mongoose model from schema
+         const user = mongoose.model("User", userSchema);